Masutangu/Masutangu.github.io/_posts/2019-07-26-data-intensive-note-1.md

 To cope with typos in documents or queries, Lucene is able to search text for words within a certain edit distance.

-**Lucene uses a SSTable-like structure for its term dictionary.** This structure requires a small in- memory index that tells queries at which offset in the sorted file they need to look for a key.
+**Lucene uses a SSTable-like structure for its term dictionary.** This structure requires a small in-memory index that tells queries at which offset in the sorted file they need to look for a key.
 In LevelDB, this in-memory index is a sparse collection of some of the keys, but **in Lucene, the in-memory index is a finite state automaton over the characters in the keys, similar to a trie**.
 This automaton can be transformed into a Levenshtein automaton, which supports efficient search for words within a given edit distance.

 #### Keeping everything in memory